 1. Snakes Are Aggressive

-In some ways, this particular myth may have aided people rather than harmed them, because it would have encouraged them to stay away from potentially deadly snakes and would have encouraged people that saw a snake to be more cautious around them.
+In some ways, this particular myth may have aided people rather than harmed them, because it would have encouraged them to stay away from potentially deadly snakes and would have encouraged people who saw a snake to be more cautious around them.

 Unfortunately, it probably also led to many people killing snakes as a means of controlling the threat of angry, marauding snakes.
 Most snakes, when confronted with the sight of a significantly larger animal like a human, will slither away to safety.
 Some may lay still and pretend to be dead, but only very few snakes will show any signs of aggression, and even then only when they feel there is no better choice.